explodingcamera/starter.ts/README.md

 # TypeScript Library Starter

-Minimal starter for new libraries written in TypeScript.
+Henry's minimal starter for new libraries written in TypeScript.